 Coaching focuses business partners on values and outcomes to create alignment.
 Pairing this with relationship skills leads to the success they both desire.

-Focus On Outcomes Brings Alignment and Successful Outcomes
+Focus On Mutually Desired Outcomes Brings Alignment and Successful Outcomes

 Individually and together, I coach and teach, observe and offer feedback.
 These are typically alternative ways of interacting and responding as they work together and with their team.
 Both owners have become increasingly aware of their unique styles and do not dismiss or demean one another as often, now finding value in their differences.
 They show more appreciation for one another and take things less personally.
 While they sometimes run into potholes, focusing on the business needs and planning for growth brings them more quickly back on track.